Krang

 Krang (also spelled Kraang) is a supervillain appearing in Teenage Mutant Ninja Turtles-related media, most frequently in the 1987 animated series and its associated merchandise, such as the Teenage Mutant Ninja Turtles Adventures comic book and many TMNT video games.
 The character has endured as one of the franchise's most prominent antagonists and a major foe of the Ninja Turtles.

-Krang's first comics appearance was in Teenage Mutant Ninja Turtles Adventures vol. 1, #1, published by Archie Comics in August 1988.
+Krang's first comics appearance was in Teenage Mutant Ninja Turtles Adventures #1, published by Archie Comics in August 1988.
 In the 1987 TV series, Krang was voiced by Pat Fraley.
 He also appeared as General Krang in the 2012 IDW comic publication.
 Krang made his first live action appearance in Teenage Mutant Ninja Turtles: Out of the Shadows, which was a sequel to the 2014 film, with his voice provided by Brad Garrett.

-Krang was created by David Wise, with inspirations from the Utroms, to supply the Shredder with extraterrestrial technology.
+Krang was created by David Wise, with inspirations from the Utroms - a species who appeared in the original Mirage Studios continuity.

-In the 2012 series, Krang is referred to as Kraang Prime, and is a deranged Utrom who had mind-controlled most of the Utrom populace into becoming a subservient, rogue hive mind faction known as "the Kraang".
+In the 2012 series, Krang is referred to as Kraang Prime, and is a deranged Utrom who mind-controlled most of the Utrom populace into becoming a subservient, rogue hive mind faction known as the Kraang.

-In Rise of the TMNT: The Movie, Krang is referred to as Krang Leader (credited as Krang One), who leads his siblings, Krang Sister (credited as Krang Two) and Krang Brother (credited as Krang Three).
+In Rise of the Teenage Mutant Ninja Turtles: The Movie, Krang is referred to as Krang Leader (credited as Krang One), who leads his siblings, Krang Sister (credited as Krang Two) and Krang Brother (credited as Krang Three).

-Abilities

-In the final season of the 1987 animated series, Krang showed signs of psychic powers when he hypnotized one of Lord Dregg's soldiers into obeying his and Shredder's commands, saying it would only work on weak-willed people.

-Equipment

-Throughout the rest of the show, as well as most other appearances, Krang's most notable combat ability is weaponry which he can switch his android bodies hands out for - his most commonly seen weapons are swords, maces, and blasters.

 Relating to the Utroms

 Krang's physical appearance was inspired by the Utroms from the original TMNT comic book.
-In several subsequent series, such as the 2012 IDW comic series, he is himself a member of the Utrom species.
+In several subsequent series, such as the 2012 IDW comic series, he is an Utrom himself.